The stable Adams operations on Hermitian K-theory: Exterior powers and rank two symplectic bundles

-Since $s_V(\ext^i V) \subset \ext^{n-i}V$ for all $i$, it will suffice to prove that $s_V$ yields an isometry $\ext (V,\nu) \simeq \ext (V,\nu)$.
-To do so, we may assume that $X$ is the spectrum of a local ring.
+In order to prove that $\lambda_{(V,\nu)}$ induces the claimed isometry, we may assume that $X$ is the spectrum of a local ring.
 In this case the nondegenerate skew-symmetric form $(V,\nu)$ is hyperbolic \cite[I, (3.5)]{Milnor73}.
-Given the behaviour of $s_V$ with respect to direct sums, we may assume that $V$ is a hyperbolic plane.
-So there are $v_1,v_2 \in V$ such that
+Given the behaviour of $\lambda_{(V,\nu)}$ with respect to orthogonal sums, we may assume that $n=2$ and that $(V,\nu)$ is the hyperbolic plane.
+So there exists a basis $(v_1,v_2)$ of $H^0(X,V)$ such that